 - Ice-berg or Romaine lettuce

-Cook the beans: If using dry beans, rinse and soak beans overnight in about 4 cups of water.
+Prepare the beans: I prefer using canned beans for this recipe.
+Just rinse out and drain the canned beans.
+If using dry beans, rinse and soak beans overnight in about 4 cups of water.
 Rinse out before cooking.
 Turn the Instant Pot on.
 Add beans, 1.5 cup fresh water, 1 teaspoon olive oil, 1 teaspoon salt, and close the lid.
 Set the valve to 'sealing' position.
 Cook on beans mode for 30 minutes.
 Let the pressure release naturally for 10 minutes, and then manually release the remaining pressure by turning the valve to venting mode.
 Open lid after pin drops.
 Drain the beans.
 Skip this step if using canned beans.
 Rinse out and drain the canned beans.